Renee Shaker Author Confessions of a Reaganite

 It’s hard to follow this because it seems like there would be no justification for a mother killing her child.
 Apparently, they scoured all cases on unlawful killings and found that a judge had made this finding.
 They pulled it out to conclude, “When the government kills an enemy leader in war or national self-defense…the foreign-killing statute would not impede a strike.”

+If that does not seem obscene, the reporters draw this conclusion, “They had not resorted to the Bush-style theories they had once denounced of sweeping presidential war powers to disregard Congressionally imposed limitations.”
 How so?
 It seems pretty medieval of the president to be claiming the authority to kill US citizens without charge or trial if they are “wartime enemies” simply on the basis that some judge made a statement in a case where a mother murdered her child.

 In any case, there is further manipulation.
 The ACLU has sought “disclosure of the legal memoranda written by the Department of Justice Office of Legal Counsel that provided justifications for the targeted killing of Al-Aulaqi, as well as records describing the factual basis for the killings of all three Americans, in a separate Freedom of Information Act lawsuit.”
 The Times fails to mention this case is ongoing.